 If there is money left in your Benefit Budget at the end of your employment, it will be paid to you as salary.
 Wage tax and social security contributions will be deducted from this amount.

 National insurance schemes

-If you choose the product 'money' or you have your reserved an amount to be paid out, that counts as gross salary.
-Wage tax and social security contributions will be deducted from this amount.
+If you choose the product 'money' or you have your earmarked amount paid out, that is salary.
+Wage tax and social security contributions will be deducted from this salary.

 Pension basis